bartificer/programming-by-stealth/docs/pbs75.md

 ## Final Thoughts

-Now that we’ve seen the HTTP protocol in action we’re ready to learn how to make HTTP requests from Javascript using AJAX.
+Now that we’ve seen the HTTP protocol in action, we’re ready to learn how to make HTTP requests from Javascript using AJAX.
 Or, to be more specific, how to use jQuery’s `$.ajax()` function to make HTTP requests.
 That’s where we’ll start the next instalment.